-- Part 1: Materialization: The plaintiff suffered an injury that is within the scope of the undisclosed risk. - Part 2: Scientific causation: The plaintiff's injury would not have occurred but for the materialization of the undisclosed risk. - Part 3: Objective hypothetical conduct: The reasonable person in the plaintiff's position would not have consented to the procedure but for the breach (lack of disclosure).
+- Part 1: Materialization: The plaintiff suffered an injury that is within the scope of the undisclosed risk. - Part 2: Scientific causation: The plaintiff's injury would not have occurred but for the materialization of the undisclosed risk (e.g. as opposed to being caused by the plaintiff's underlying illness or by another defendant's negligence). - Part 3: Objective hypothetical conduct: The reasonable person in the plaintiff's position would not have consented to the procedure but for the breach (lack of disclosure).